MetaMask/metamask-docs/docs/guide/signing-data.md

 Eventually, the `personal_sign` [spec](https://github.com/ethereum/go-ethereum/pull/2940) was proposed, which added a prefix to the data so it could not impersonate transactions.
 We also made this method able to display human readable text when UTF-8 encoded, making it a popular choice for site logins.

-However, the text-prefix made those signatures expensive to verify on-chain, and so with the help of the [0xProtocol](https://0x.org/) team and [SpankChain](https://spankchain.com/), the [EIP 712](https://eips.ethereum.org/EIPS/eip-712) spec was written.
+However, the text-prefix made those signatures expensive to verify on-chain, and so with the help of the [0xProtocol](https://0x.org/) team and [SpankChain](https://spankchain.com/), the [EIP-712](https://eips.ethereum.org/EIPS/eip-712) spec was written.

-The strange part of EIP 712, and this decentralized standards ecosystem, is that the proposal changed several times while retaining the same EIP.
+The strange part of EIP-712, and this decentralized standards ecosystem, is that the proposal changed several times while retaining the same EIP.
 This means what we initially implemented as `signTypedData` was the earliest proposed version, while other groups implemented later versions under the same method name.

 To avoid compatibility issues between clients, we recommend using the hard-versioned method names `signTypedData_v1` and `signTypedData_v3`.
 The missing `v2` represents an intermediary design that was implemented by the Cipher browser, so that we have room to implement it if there is ever enough developer demand for it.